-When storing beans or other dried goods for long-term storage, we’re really talking about maximizing shelf life by repackaging, usually oxygen-free storage.
+When storing beans or other dried goods for long-term storage, we’re talking about maximizing shelf life by repackaging, usually oxygen-free storage.
 The cornerstone of long-term survival food storage is dried beans and grains.
-Ensure you have dried beans on hand for SHTF by learning how to store them for the long haul.
+Ensure you have dried beans on hand for SHTF by learning to store them for the long haul.
 It’s super easy.
 If I can do it, anyone can.

 Dried beans are preserved for long-term storage by re-packaging them into containers that protect them from oxygen, moisture, light, and bugs.
 The best “Do It Yourself” method or container (s) for preserving dried beans is a food-grade bucket lined with a Mylar bag and 3000cc of oxygen absorption.